-- (1) At December 31, 2020, ATCO owned 90.3 per cent of the Canadian Utilities Class B common shares, which are the only voting securities outstanding, and 38.3 per cent of the Class A non-voting shares, for an aggregate ownership of 52.3 per cent. - (2) The organizational chart does not include all of the subsidiaries of the Company.
-The assets and revenues of excluded subsidiaries in the aggregate did not exceed 20 per cent of the total consolidated assets or total consolidated revenues of the Company as at December 31, 2020. - (3) Jurisdiction in which the company was formed. - (4) ATCO Land and Development Ltd. includes commercial real estate investments held for sale, lease or development. - (5) ASHCOR Technologies Ltd. (ASHCOR) is an Alberta-based company engaged in the processing and marketing of ash, a waste byproduct of electricity generation. - (6) ATCO Electric Ltd. includes Electricity Distribution and Electricity Transmission.
+- (1) At December 31, 2021, ATCO owned 91.6 per cent of the Canadian Utilities Class B common shares, which are the only voting securities outstanding, and 38.8 per cent of the Class A non-voting shares, for an aggregate ownership of 53.0 per cent. - (2) The organizational chart does not include all of the subsidiaries of the Company.
+The assets and revenues of excluded subsidiaries in the aggregate did not exceed 20 per cent of the total consolidated assets or total consolidated revenues of the Company as at December 31, 2021. - (3) ATCO Land and Development Ltd. includes commercial real estate investments held for sale, lease or development. - (4) ASHCOR Technologies Ltd. (Ashcor) is engaged in the processing and marketing of live ash and ash reclaimed from landfills. - (5) ATCO Electric Ltd. includes Electricity Distribution and Electricity Transmission.
 ATCO Gas and Pipelines Ltd. includes Natural Gas Distribution and Natural Gas Transmission.
-ATCO Gas Australia LP includes International Natural Gas Distribution.
-ATCO Power (2010) Ltd. and ATCO Power Australia (Energy) Limited Partnership are included in Electricity Generation.
-ATCO Energy Solutions Ltd. includes Storage & Industrial Water. - (7) ATCO Gas and Pipelines Ltd. and ATCO Electric Ltd. (Alberta Utilities) are wholly owned subsidiaries of CU Inc., which is 100 per cent owned by Canadian Utilities Limited. - (8) ATCO Energy Ltd. (ATCOenergy) provides retail electricity and natural gas service in Alberta. - (9) International Electricity Operations includes Canadian Utilities' 50 per cent ownership in LUMA Energy, LLC (LUMA Energy), a company formed to transform, modernize and operate Puerto Rico's 30,000 km electricity transmission and distribution system under an Operations and Maintenance Agreement with a 15-year term after a one-year transition period which began on June 22, 2020.
+ATCO Gas Australia LP includes International Natural Gas Distribution. - (6) Canadian Utilities' 50 per cent ownership in LUMA Energy, LLC (LUMA Energy), a company formed to transform, modernize and operate Puerto Rico's 30,000-km electricity transmission and distribution system is included in International Electricity Operations. - (7) ATCO Gas and Pipelines Ltd. and ATCO Electric Ltd. (Alberta Utilities) are wholly owned subsidiaries of CU Inc., which is 100 per cent owned by Canadian Utilities Limited. - (8) ATCO Energy Solutions Ltd. includes Storage, Industrial Water and Clean Fuels. - (9) ATCO Energy Ltd. (ATCOenergy) includes Rümi, Blue Flame Kitchen, and Retail Energy, and provides home products, home maintenance services, professional advice, and retail electricity and natural gas services in Alberta.